tungerer/tungerer.github.io/_pages/talks.md

 Upcoming talks
 ======
 1. <b>Ungerer, Tobias</b> and Stefan Hartmann (2022, 19 April): Snowclones on the workbench: Using state-of-the-art corpus methods to study formulaic constructions.
 Workshop at the 1st Projeto PREDICAR Congress.
 Rio de Janeiro, Brazil. (see <a href="https://projeto-predicar.wixsite.com/predicar/programa%C3%A7%C3%A3o?lang=en">here</a> for the programme and sign-up)
+1. Hartmann, Stefan and <b>Tobias Ungerer</b> (2022, 27-30 July): Are snowclones the new normal?
+Using corpora to study extravagant formulaic patterns.
+43rd Annual Conference of the International Computer Archive for Modern and Medieval English (ICAME).
+Cambridge, UK.
+1. Hartmann, Stefan, Jakob Neels and <b>Tobias Ungerer</b> (2022, 24-27 Aug): <i>A quantum of salience</i>: Reconsidering the role of extravagance in grammaticalization.
+55th Annual Meeting of the Societas Linguistica Europaea (SLE).
+Bucharest, Romania.

 Talks delivered
 ======